 Multiple Actions per Host¶

 This feature is experimental.
-Some modifications to the code must be done before this is a recommended setup.
+Some modifications to the code must be made before this is a recommended setup.

-Here is described how to configure libvirtd to accept unencrypted and unauthenticated TCP connections in a CentOS 7 machine.
+Here we describe how to configure libvirtd to accept unencrypted and unauthenticated TCP connections in a CentOS 7 machine.
 For other setup check your distribution and libvirt documentation.

 Change the file

 /etc/libvirt/libvirtd.conf in each of the hypervisors and make sure that these parameters are set and have the following values:

 listen_tls = 0 listen_tcp = 1 tcp_port = "16509" auth_tcp = "none"

 After modifying these files the libvirt daemon must be restarted:

 The VMM driver must be configured so it allows more than one action to be executed per Host.
 This can be done adding the parameter

 -p to the driver executable.
 This is done in